isabella232/campaign-learn.en/help/control-panel-tutorials/instance-settings/allowlist-ip-address.md

 ## Add an IP range to your instance's allowlist

-Learn how to add an IP range to Campaign Classic instances' allowlists and how to remove them from the allowlist using the control panel.
+Learn how to add an IP range to Campaign instances' allowlists and how to remove them from the allowlist using the control panel.

 >[!VIDEO](https://video.tv.adobe.com/v/28726?quality=12)